 selection of your swimsuit and evening gown, and how you present yourself in the

 speak on stage for your introduction and/or your onstage question.

 Of all these areas of competition, however, the interview

 is the most underestimated.
 Why is it so important?

-It's the only time where you can distinguish yourself based on more than your
+they usually have a great gown and swimsuit.
+But interview is the only time where you can distinguish yourself based on more than your

 looks and truly allow the judges to learn who you are and what you're all about.